Ang Tindera

-Ang Tindera is the 1st studio album by Filipino singer-actress Nora Aunor in Filipino.
-The album was released in 1971 by Alpha Records Corporation in the Philippines in LP format and later released in 1999 in a compilation/ cd format.
+Ang Tindera is the first studio album by Filipino singer-actress Nora Aunor in Filipino.
+The album was released in the Philippines in 1971 by Mayon Records in LP and cassette formats and later released on December 13, 1999 by Alpha Records in a compilation/CD format.
 The album contains some of the original Filipino compositions by Danny Holmsen, Ading Fernando and Ernie de la Pena.
-The album contains 12 tracks among them is the "Unang Halik" which became one of the most popular songs of Ms. Aunor.
+The album contains 12 tracks, among them is the "Unang Halik", originally by Cely Bautista in 1955, which became one of the most popular songs by Ms. Aunor.